SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Godot4.md

 ## Removed Features

-The Godot 4.0 version of this addon does not support 1.x RMSmartShape2D nodes anymore.
+- The Godot 4.0 version of this addon does not support 1.x RMSmartShape2D nodes anymore.
+- SS2D_Shape_Meta node was removed, since its functionality is available  copy-pasted shapes by default.